devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    ![Visualization editor](visualizationEditor.png)

-1. Press the `Save` button, confirm the save, and then press `Apply` to return to your dashboard.
+1. Press the `Save dashboard` button, confirm the save, and then return to your dashboard by pressing `Back to dashboard`.

 This should display the metrics that you inserted using Curl.
 You can experiment with this by changing the Curl command and refreshing the dashboard to see the result.